A century on, 103-year-old Armenian recalls rescue from mass killings

 Dozens of government delegations, including the presidents of France, Russia, Serbia and Cyprus, are expected to take part in the commemorations, which have prompted frenzied preparations across Yerevan.

-The Armenian Apostolic Church will on Thursday canonise victims and the main events the next day will begin with guests going to a hilltop memorial and end with a torch-lit march.
+The Armenian Apostolic Church will on Thursday canonize victims and the main events the next day will begin with guests going to a hilltop memorial and end with a torch-lit march.

-Armenia, a former Soviet republic of 3.2 million people, wants other countries to recognise the mass killings as genocide.
+Armenia, a former Soviet republic of 3.2 million people, wants other countries to recognize the mass killings as genocide.
 The debate has long soured its relations with Turkey.

-In February, Armenia withdrew landmark peace accords with Turkey from parliament, setting back U.S.-backed efforts to bury a century of hostility between the neighbours.
+In February, Armenia withdrew landmark peace accords with Turkey from parliament, setting back U.S.-backed efforts to bury a century of hostility between the neighbors.

 While the European Parliament, France and others call the killings genocide, other countries, including the United States have refrained from doing so.

-"We are glad to see that more countries and even the Pope recognise Armenian genocide.
+"We are glad to see that more countries and even the Pope recognize Armenian genocide.
 It should be done so that it is never repeated," said Susana Karapetyan, a 32-year-old resident of Yerevan.

 (Writing by Margarita Antidze,; Editing by Elizabeth Piper and Gareth Jones)